php-amqplib/RabbitMqBundle/README.md

 - Add an entry for the consumer/producer in the configuration.
 - Implement your callback.
-- Start the consumer form the CLI.
+- Start the consumer from the CLI.
 - Add the code to publish messages inside the controller.

 And that's it!